-See the difference low-cost mutual funds can make
+See the difference low-cost funds can make

 Vanguard funds offer an enviable cost advantage

-You don't get a bill explaining how much of your savings went toward paying mutual fund expenses, because those costs are paid directly out of each fund's returns.
+You don't get a bill explaining how much of your savings went toward paying fund expenses, because those costs are paid directly out of each fund's returns.

 Vanguard was built differently to make sure we stay focused on keeping your costs low.
 You only pay what it costs us to run the funds—period.

 Our passion for low costs will always be our driving force.
 When others take notice, expense ratios fall more broadly.
 Everyone wins!

 See the potential impact Vanguard's low-cost funds can have on your savings over time compared with the industry average.
 Your savings have the potential to grow even more when you're invested for longer periods of time.

 All examples assume an initial investment of $50,000 earning 6% each year.